 If it’s good enough for Ralph Vaughan Williams and Herbert Howells, it’s good enough for your pedigree chum.
 What do you mean you don’t know who they are?
 OK, well the Cotswolds was a filming location for Harry Potter and Bridget Jones’s Diary.
 That’s more like it.
 Take the little scruffy thing with you to the Cotswold Water Park, the Broadway Tower or the Birdland Park & Gardens.
 They’ll love sniffing around the Batsford Arboretum.
 And while they may not quite appreciate the history, they’ll enjoy dipping in and out of the arches of the Hailes Abbey ruins.

 Apple cider, cheddar cheese, Roman baths…and Glastonbury.
-There's a lot to be discovered in Somerset, including plenty of areas of outstanding natural beauty to let your pet roam free walk your pet on a leash.
-Take your pick from one its many chocolate-box villages – hike across rolling hills or cosy up in one of the many log-fire pubs.
+There's a lot to be discovered in Somerset, including plenty of areas of outstanding natural beauty to let your pet roam free (or just walk them on a leash).
+Take your pick from one its many chocolate-box villages, and hike across rolling hills or cosy up in one of the many log-fire pubs.
 Either way, we're sure the pets will be delighted.

-Packed full of nature trails and coastlines stretching across southwest Hampshire and southeast Wiltshire, how could the New Forest not make it onto our list of the best pet-friendly lodge holidays?
+Packed full of nature trails and coastlines stretching across southwest Hampshire and southeast Wiltshire, how could the New Forest not make it onto our list of places with the best pet friendly lodges?
 In fact, some New Forest families still make use of their Rights of Pasture, allowing ponies, cattle, sheep and pigs to graze the forest to their belly's heart's content.
 It really is a veritable paradise for all things four-legged, but no doubt you'll fall in love with it too.
 Discover the quaint and quintessential villages and towns of Lyndhurst, Sway and Brockenhurst.
 Head down to the coast and you'll be met with the charming port town, Lymington.